mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

 insert into ENTL_ENTITY Select 700, 1,'A123456',DESCR,TYPE,STATUS,DATE_CREATED,DATE_MODIFIED,MODIFIED_BY,CREATED_BY,UNIVERSE_ID From  ENTL_ENTITY  Where ID = 667
 ```

-## How to group by and sort by the "group-by" column itself
+## How to group by and sort by the "group-by-aggregated" column itself
 ```SQL
     select count(account_number) as cnt, CHH_ID from chh_acct_map where approved_on is not null group by chh_id order by cnt desc
 ```